DEEP_DIVE

 PROFESSIONAL SIGNAL

 Visible to recruiters, teams, and the community.
-Demonstrate AI proficiency with verified data, not self-reported claims.
+Demonstrate AI proficiency with cryptographically sealed session data.

 VERIFICATION